clicon/clixon/README.md

 Reference
 =========
-A reference manual can be built using [Doxygen](http://www.doxygen.nl/index.html).
+Clixon uses [Doxygen](http://www.doxygen.nl/index.html) for reference documentation.
 You need to install doxygen and graphviz on your system.
 Build it in the doc directory and point the browser to `.../clixon/doc/html/index.html` as follows:
 ```
 > cd doc